Tharon-C/CSS-in-Components/PITCHME.md

 @ul

 - Spent over an hour trying to figure what was causing the issue?
-- Fix it to find out you broke something else?
+- Fixed it to find out you broke something else?
 - Known what was wrong and how to fix it but it required refactoring a buch of code that seemed unrelated (bad PRs)?
 - Done something dirty like write an inline style, extra class name or add `!important` to the rule?